KuraiNorai/ACDBSSV/README.md

 # Example (truncated Veda Floor 41)
 ![Example image ](Example_Veda41.png)

-# Import unofficial version
-If you made edits to the extension, you can import it through the following method:
-## Chrome
-(for the 64-bit Version 66.0.3359.139 (Official Build))

-1. Options (three dots) > More tools > Extensions (or go to chrome://extensions)
-2. Enable Developer mode (top right)
-3. Click "Load Unpacked" below the search bar
-4. Select the extension folder.
-5. Enable and you are done :)
-6. (Recommended) Turn off Developer mode
-Click the refresh icon if you make any changes to the extension after loading to update the extension.

-## Firefox
-(for FireFox 64-bit version 59.0.3)

-1. Go to about:debugging
-2. Select 'Load Temporary Add-on'
-3. Select the folder

-Done :)

 # Questions
 If you have any questions, do not hesitate to contact me on Discord (KuraiNorai#8889) or on Reddit (/u/KuraiNorai) though I do not go on often on the latter.